Torvec/dog-runner-game/README.md

 - Added pause and resume functionality
 - Added a game over and level complete states for each level
 - Added a restart level functionality
+- Added a scoring system that saves each level's score in local storage
 - Various small enhancements to make the code more readable/modular

 ## Additional Modifications Planned